helm/helm/docs/securing_installation.md

 ### RBAC

-Recent versions of Kubernetes employ a [role-based access control (or RBAC)](https://en.wikipedia.org/wiki/Role-based_access_control) system as do modern operating systems to help mitigate the damage that can done if credentials are misused or bugs exist.
-Even in where an identity is hijacked, the identity has only so many permissions to a controlled space.
+Recent versions of Kubernetes employ a [role-based access control (or RBAC)](https://en.wikipedia.org/wiki/Role-based_access_control) system (as do modern operating systems) to help mitigate the damage that can done if credentials are misused or bugs exist.
+Even where an identity is hijacked, the identity has only so many permissions to a controlled space.
 This effectively adds a layer of security to limit the scope of any attack with that identity.

-Helm and Tiller are designed to install, remove, and modify logical applications that can contain many service interacting together.
+Helm and Tiller are designed to install, remove, and modify logical applications that can contain many services interacting together.
 As a result, often its usefulness involves cluster-wide operations, which in a multitenant cluster means that great care must be taken with access to a cluster-wide Tiller installation to prevent improper activity.

 Specific users and teams -- developers, operators, system and network administrators -- will need their own portion of the cluster in which they can use Helm and Tiller without risking other portions of the cluster.
 This means using a Kubernetes cluster with RBAC enabled and Tiller configured to enforce them.
 For more information about using RBAC in Kubernetes, see [Using RBAC Authorization](rbac.md).

 #### Tiller and User Permissions
-Tiller in its current form (2.7.x) does not provide a way to map user credentials to specific permissions within Kubernetes.
+Tiller in its current form does not provide a way to map user credentials to specific permissions within Kubernetes.
 When Tiller is running inside of the cluster, it operates with the permissions of its service account.
-If no service account name is supplied to Tiller, it runs with the default service account.
+If no service account name is supplied to Tiller, it runs with the default service account for that namespace.
 This means that all Tiller operations on that server are executed using the Tiller pod's credentials and permissions.

-The properly limit what Tiller itself can do, the standard Kubernetes RBAC mechanisms must be attached to Tiller, including Roles and RoleBindings that place explicit limits on what things a Tiller instance can install, and where.
+To properly limit what Tiller itself can do, the standard Kubernetes RBAC mechanisms must be attached to Tiller, including Roles and RoleBindings that place explicit limits on what things a Tiller instance can install, and where.

 This situation may change in the future.
 While the community has several methods that might address this, at the moment performing actions using the rights of the client, instead of the rights of Tiller, is contingent upon the outcome of the Pod Identity Working Group, which has taken on the task of solving the problem in a general way.

 ### The Tiller gRPC Endpoint and TLS

 In the default installation the gRPC endpoint that Tiller offers is available inside the cluster (not external to the cluster) without authentication configuration applied.
 Without applying authentication, any process in the cluster can use the gRPC endpoint to perform operations inside the cluster.
 In a local or secured private cluster, this enables rapid usage and is normal.
-(From outside the cluster, Helm uses the normal authentication that Kubernetes supports to reach a gRPC endpoint.)
+(When running outside the cluster, Helm authenticates through the Kubernetes API server to reach Tiller, leveraging existing Kubernetes authentication support.)

-Shared and production clusters -- for the most part -- should use Helm 2.3.0 at a minimum and configure TLS for the Tiller gRPC endpoints to ensure that within the cluster usage of the gRPC endpoint is only for the properly authenticated identity.
+Shared and production clusters -- for the most part -- should use Helm 2.7.2 at a minimum and configure TLS for each the Tiller gRPC endpoint to ensure that within the cluster usage of gRPC endpoints is only for the properly authenticated identity for that endpoint.
 Doing so enables any number of Tiller instances to be deployed in any number of namespaces and yet no unauthenticated usage of any gRPC endpoint is possible.
-Finally, usage of Helm with the `--tiller-tls-verify` option to enforce TLS in any communication with gRPC endpoints.
+Finally, usage of Helm `init` with the `--tiller-tls-verify` option to install Tiller with TLS enabled and to verify remote certificates, and other Helm commands should use the `--tls` with all other commands.

-For the proper steps to configure Tiller and use Helm properly with TLS configured, see [Using SSL between Helm and Tiller](tiller_ssl.md).
+For more information about the proper steps to configure Tiller and use Helm properly with TLS configured, see [Using SSL between Helm and Tiller](tiller_ssl.md).

 When Helm clients are connecting from outside of the cluster, the security between the Helm client and the API server is managed by Kubernetes itself.
 You may want to ensure that this link is secure.
 Note that if you are using the TLS configuration recommended above, not even the Kubernetes API server has access to the unencrypted messages between the client and Tiller.